20 Caves In Slovenia You Gotta See

 14. Kostanjevica Cave

-The largest Karst cave in the Dolenjska Region is the easily accessible Kostanjevica Cave, and here you will also find smaller caves, potholes, swallow holes, and springs.
+The largest Karst cave in the Dolenjska Region is the easily accessible Kostanjevica Cave, but smaller caves, potholes, swallow holes, and springs are also nearby.

 15. Krizna Jama Cave

-Located on the Cerknica Lake’s eastern banks in the Grahovo region, you will find Krizna Jama Cave, famous for the excavated bones of the now extinct cave bear.
-The cave is around 8km long, and you will find beautiful stalactites throughout its length and approximately 50 lakes running along with the cave network.
+Located on the Cerknica Lake’s eastern banks in the Grahovo region, you will find Krizna Jama Cave, famous for the excavated bones of the now-extinct cave bear.
+The cave is around 8km long, and you will find beautiful stalactites throughout its length and approximately 50 lakes running along the cave network.

 You can tour the caves with a guide, which takes around an hour; however, if you want to enjoy a boat tour of the lake, we highly recommend that as well.
 You must book your visit well and note that boat trips need larger groups to fill the itinerary.